Taiwan Stocks Sink After Ruling Party’s Local Elections Defeat

 Li said foreign inflows have continued amid “easing concerns for inflation and Fed rate hikes.”

-The Taiex index has risen more than 12% this month, set for its best in over two years, with index heavyweight Taiwan Semiconductor Manufacturing Co. advancing 24%.
+The Taiex index has risen 12% this month, its best in over two years, with index heavyweight Taiwan Semiconductor Manufacturing Co. advancing 23%.

 Most Read from Bloomberg Businessweek